mbcrump/mbcrump-blog/_posts/2018-04-30-azure-tips-and-tricks120.md

 <img style="border:3px solid #021a40" src="/files/powershellext3.png">

-If you don't have Visual Studio installed, then you can install the PowerShell tools through the install with the Azure workload.
+If you don't have Visual Studio installed, then you can install the PowerShell tools through the Visual Studio installer with the Azure workload.

 1. Click the **Individual components** tab after selecting Azure development.
 2. Look under **Optional**.